The Complete School Exit System for England — From Letter to LA Response

 You've made the decision.
 Your child is in distress — the bullying hasn't stopped, the SEND support never materialised, or the anxiety has reached the point where they physically cannot walk through the school gate.
 You want to deregister and start home educating.
 But when you told the headteacher, they said you need to attend a meeting with the SENCO, submit your proposed curriculum for review, wait for the local authority's "approval," and that removing your child mid-term could trigger a safeguarding referral.

-What's Inside the Blueprint
+What's Inside the School Exit System

-The Headteacher Pushback Scripts
+The Headteacher Pushback Scripts — because the letter is the easy part

-The EHCP & Special School Exit Guide
+The EHCP & Special School Exit Guide — because the mainstream letter will get your child trapped

-The First 30 Days De-Escalation Protocol
+The First 30 Days De-Escalation Protocol — because the LA contact feels like surveillance

 Who This Blueprint Is For